 It's also vital to avoid specific meals if you want to improve your gut health.
-Some meals have been found to produce inflammation in the body, which may encourage the development of harmful gut bacteria associated with a variety of chronic disorders.
-Foods that may disrupt healthy gut flora, as well as those that are thought to cause digestive symptoms including bloating, constipation, and diarrhea, are included in the following list:
+Some meals have been found to produce inflammation in the body, which may encourage the development of harmful gut bacteria associated with various chronic disorders.
+Foods that may disrupt healthy gut flora, as well as those that are thought to cause digestive symptoms, including bloating, constipation, and diarrhea, are included in the following list:

 - Bread, pasta, cereals, wheat flour, couscous, and other wheat-based items